 The Treasury manages public spending within two ‘control totals’ of about equal size:

-Debt interest spending is one of the bigger items in AME.
+Debt interest spending is one of the largest items in AME.
 Most public sector debt interest spending is accounted for by central government and payments relating to funded pension schemes in the public corporations sector.
 For central government, the biggest components are interest paid on government bonds (known as ‘gilts’, of which there are two types: conventional gilts that pay a fixed amount of interest and index-linked gilts that pay an interest rate linked to RPI inflation), payments to holders of NS&I savings products and on the reserves (in effect electronic money) created by the Bank of England for monetary policy purposes.
-The Bank holds lots of gilts (mostly held in the Asset Purchase Facility (APF)) and is part of the public sector, so the interest paid by central government on those gilts does not actually leave the public sector.
+The Bank holds lots of gilts (mostly in the Asset Purchase Facility (APF)) and is part of the public sector, so the interest paid by central government on those gilts does not actually leave the public sector.
 Payments relating to funded pension schemes represent additional accrued spending because retirement is one year closer (known as unwinding of the discount rate).
-As we outlined in our explainer on the direct fiscal consequences of unconventional monetary policy, the net effect on public sector debt interest of the APF holding gilts is the difference between the (larger) coupon interest earned on the gilts and the (smaller) interest paid on the reserves created to finance the purchase of the gilts – thereby reducing total debt interest spending.
-We also include estimates of the income from the APF’s holdings of corporate bonds based on the average of eligible bonds.
+As we outlined in our explainer on the direct fiscal consequences of unconventional monetary policy, the net effect on public sector debt interest of the APF holding gilts is the difference between the coupon interest earned on the gilts and the interest paid on the reserves created to finance the purchase of the gilts.

-In 2022-23, we expect debt interest spending to total £83.0 billion.
-That would represent 5.2 percent of total public spending, and is equivalent to £1,900 per household and 2.5 per cent of national income.
+As shown below, in 2024-25 we expect debt interest spending to total £89.0 billion.
+That would represent 7.3 per cent of total public spending and is equivalent to nearly 3.2 per cent of national income.

 The Treasury coordinates the production of our debt interest forecast based on our assumptions about interest rates and forecast for RPI inflation.
 We discuss these forecasts at challenge meetings where we scrutinise the latest data and the effects of our assumptions and judgements.